• Frequently Asked

 Can I buy food and drink on the tour?

-We begin and end our tours at Hati Nati cafe.
 As part of the experience you will be provided with a light snack showcasing Ngati Porou produce.
+After the tour, our famous Ruatoria Pies can be purchased from our local Four Square General Store.

 Maunga Hikurangi closures